Skip to content

 We then send you an ‘order for recovery’ letter.

 We add a surcharge of £10 to the amount not paid on the PCN.
-This is the cost for registering the order.
+This is the cost for registering.
 If you believe you have a reason to not pay the charge, the letter will tell you how to make a statement about this to the court.

 4. Warrant of control